syncfusion-content/windowsforms-docs/WindowsForms/QTP/GettingStarted.md

 Whenever you perform any action involving the Syncfusion control used in the application, the SwfConfig file maps the control to the corresponding DLL.

 The DLL renders the correct method names of the Syncfusion namespace that is called respective to the user-actions performed.
-These method names are then recorded and displayed in the screen behind the running application, as shown here.
+These method names are then recorded and displayed in the screen behind the running application as shown here.

 ![](GettingStarted_Images/DefaultRecordingUsingSyncfusionControls.jpeg)

 **NOTE**

-This is called high-level recording, as the events are recorded with the method names of the Syncfusion namespace after recognizing the Syncfusion control, unlike the low-level recording where the Syncfusion controls are not recognized by QTP and the events are recorded with default method names as shown here.
+This is called high-level recording as the events are recorded with the method names of the Syncfusion namespace after recognizing the Syncfusion control, unlike the low-level recording where the Syncfusion controls are not recognized by QTP and the events are recorded with default method names as shown here.